omarecd/iot-hvac-operational-analysis/README.md

 ## Key Observations

-The data revealed several important patterns.

-Indoor temperature did not drop immediately when heating stopped.
+The data revealed several important patterns: Indoor temperature did not drop immediately when heating stopped.
 Instead, the temperature remained within a comfortable range for a significant period after shutdown.
 This confirmed that the building retains heat effectively.

 When the shutdown time moved from 18:00 to 17:00, the temperature behavior remained acceptable.
 This indicated that the heating system had been running longer than necessary.
 Later, the shutdown time was further adjusted to 16:00, continuing the optimization process.

 ## Outcome